roboseb/pokemetrics/README.md

     Looking at the issue I was having with resizing certain pokeart, I think the issue isn't really art that is wider than it is tall, but we'll see.

+November 9th 2023

+    Looking at my last devlog, I basically just skipped that issue for the time being to clear my head, and spent yesterday doing animations.
+I think when I get back to it it won't be so bad.

+    Vape juice order came in.
+Iced cherry lime is the flavour of the day and is pretty baller.

+    My previous issue with animation fill mode not keeping the last animated state was fixed by simply adding "forwards" to the animation: shorthand.

 --To-Do--

 DONE-basic inputs